-Four rate hikes this year (two already done) and three rate hikes next year, would bring the federal funds rate to 3.25%.
-That is the rate path suggested by the median Fed estimates on the Summary of Economic Projections (SEP) Dot Plot from June.
-The market, as of writing, is pricing-in about 5.3 rate hikes combined for this year and next, about 3.7 hikes this year and 1.6 hikes next year, which would suggest a federal funds rate of 2.75% at the end of next year.
-The market, as of writing, is pricing in about a 0% chance for a hike at the August Fed meeting, and about an 80% of a hike at the September meeting.
+Four rate hikes this year (three already done) and three rate hikes next year, would bring the federal funds rate to 3.25%.
+That is the rate path suggested by the median Fed estimates on the Summary of Economic Projections (SEP) Dot Plot from September.
+The market, as of writing, is pricing-in less than five rate hikes combined for this year and next, about 3.86 hikes this year only 0.78 hikes next year, which would suggest a likely federal funds rate between 2.50% and 2.75% at the end of next year.
+The market, as of writing, is pricing in about an 80% chance for a rate hike at the December Fed meeting.